Eczbek/xieite/docs/macros/STANDARD_UNIX.md

 <br/>

 Macros for identifying the current UNIX standard.
+See header file for definitions.